Cacti/documentation/known-issues.md

-### This page will list known issues per Cacti Version that have impact either on installation or  performance
+### This page will list known issues in the Latest Cacti Version that impacts either
+Performance or Installation and the applicable workaround/Fix if avaliable

+Current Latest Version

 ## 1.2.11